Success in the Shopify Partner ecosystem can be heavily influenced by your ability to network and create partnerships with other Shopify Partners.

 But creating a new partnership is just the first step.
 How do you make sure that each new partnership provides the largest value possible for your business?

 In this post, we outline some of the key principles we use to maximize each of our partnerships in the Shopify ecosystem, taken from our experience working with other app developers and agencies.
 We learned a lot—lessons that you can use to strengthen your own business partnerships.
-Here are our four top takeaways.
+Here are our five top takeaways.

 1. Define clear goals for each type of partnership